mdahirel/pushed-pulled-2020-dynamics/R_output/supplementary/README.md

-If you run the supplementary material `R` script for the first time, models and some other time-consuming outputs will be saved as `RData` files here to be reused as needed, saving you some time later (you can bypass this behaviour to re-run models manually if you want; see code for details).
+If you want to re-knit the supplementary material `html` document from scratch:

+- if you have unzipped all the archived models (see `README` in the parent folder), just knit, should work;
-If you want to re-knit the supplementary material `html` document, I'd advise you to first run each model and save them, and then knit once you have everything, since it may take one or two days to get every output
+- if you haven't, I'd advise you to first run each model individually and save them, and then knit once you have everything, since it may take a lot of time to fit every model (up to a few days, depending on computer.
+Don't forget you must also run the "main analysis" models for the supplementary material to knit right, not just the model written in the supplementary material file itself).